“Friendship”

 Frequency: Bi-monthly on average

-The “Friendship Stage” found in scripture:
+The “Friendship Stage” found in Scripture:

 • I no longer call you servants, because a servant does not know his master’s business.
 Instead, I have called you friends, for everything that I learned from my Father I have made known to you.